 In a monumental medical monograph Compendium of Materia Medica (本草纲目), Li Shizhen (李时珍 1518 – 1593), another Ming scientist, pharmacologist, herbalist and acupuncturist, spent one-quarter of the book-length to introduce more than 500 methods and 400 herbal drugs that would prevent and cure oral diseases.

 Ancient Chinese Toothpaste

-Another detailed account on toothpaste appeared in Beneficial Prescriptions for a Life in Peace (太平圣惠方), a comprehensive book on Chinese medicine compiled during 978 and 992 in the Song Dynasty under the royal commission.
+Another detailed account of toothpaste appeared in Beneficial Prescriptions for a Life in Peace (太平圣惠方), a comprehensive book on Chinese medicine compiled between 978 and 992 in the Song Dynasty under the royal commission.

-The book suggests to boiling finely cut fresh branches of Locust tree, Mulberry tree and Willow tree until becoming a thick stew, then add minced ginger and lotus flowers to make medicated toothpaste.
+The book suggests to boil finely cut fresh branches of the Locust tree, Mulberry tree and Willow tree until becoming a thick stew, then add minced ginger and lotus flowers to make medicated toothpaste.

 COMMENTS FROM GOOGLE PLUS